 With Valentine’s Day just around the corner, it’s time to start thinking about how you can treat your loved one.
 If you're looking to do something extra special this year, a little romantic break away could be the perfect gift – and you get the benefit of a nice trip away from it too!
 Unsure where to go?
-Worry not, as we've picked out these cut-price holiday gems to make this February 14th one to remember for you and your other half.
+Worry not, as we've picked out these cut-price holiday deals to make this February 14th one to remember for you and your other half.

 The world famous ‘City of Love’ is the perfect place to celebrate Valentine’s Day with your partner.
 There’s plenty to do, from shopping on the Champs-Elysées, traditional French dining in a cute little bistro or leaving a love lock on the Pont de l’Archevêché.
 Don't forget to check out the Eiffel Tower too, for the ultimate Paris experience.